The Story of

 Someone asks for help with a beloved egg-producing pullet that's looking unwell.
 Days have passed with the hen's condition deteriorating.
 Our bird lover considers feasible options.
 A trip to the veterinarian is not affordable.
 The best solution for our bird lover is to return her chicken to health quickly and affordably.
 Common sense tells her that a call for assistance in cyberspace is the most direct route to meet that objective.
 This problem is played out all around the world.

-Photographs or short video of the afflicted hen is posted by our concerned bird lover on a backyard chicken, aviculture or pet bird forum.
+Photographs or short videos of the afflicted hen are posted by our concerned bird lover on a backyard chicken, aviculture or pet bird forum.
 A dozen replies flood in and every comment is encouraging and empathetic.
 Half of these well-intentioned chicken enthusiasts make suggestions to treat the bird with a specific antibiotic, regardless of whether or not any antibiotic is helpful in treating the unidentified illness of that particular bird.
 The majority of comments will suggest dosing with a highly toxic chemical treatment to rid the bird of parasites, regardless of whether that particular bird has any.

 There isn't a single person writing online prescriptions who has the data and/or qualification to suggest the use of any antibiotic.
 According to many health scientists antibiotic resistant bacteria are one of the most serious problems facing humanity and this is attributed mostly to misuse of antibiotics in livestock husbandry.
 Parasites are also becoming immune to treatments and what is worse many people are unaware of the negative effects these treatments can have within the bird's body.